rocketblast/administration/counterstrike/README.md

-# Administration
+# Counter-Strike
-This is the place where you can find documentation about in-game commands and other stuff you can use on Rocket Blast's counterstrike servers.
+This is the place where you can find documentation about in-game commands and other stuff you can use on Rocket Blast's Counter-Strike servers.
 Feel free to contribute through Pull requests and issues.

 ### Table of Contents
 * **[Getting Started](getting-started.md)**